 As a terrestrial ecologist, I have always been impressed by the impact of Bennett Dam on sediment transport in the Peace Athabasca Delta ecosystem over 600 miles away (Cordes 1975).
 The assessment does mention the potential impact of toxics on the likelihood of plant community succession on deposited tailings (page 6-10), but this causal pathway was not assessed.
-Given the increases in metal concentrations in the Columbia River Estuary cited by Lee (1996) for the Mount St. Helens eruption, an assessment of down stream sedimentation and changes in sediment chemistry should be addressed.
+Given the increases in metal concentrations in the Columbia River Estuary cited by Lee (1996) for the Mount St. Helens eruption, an assessment of downstream sedimentation and changes in sediment chemistry should be addressed.
 The likelihood that far reaching impacts of a failure could influence plant succession and wildlife habitat quality is probably not anticipated but given the Mount St. Helens analogy and the lessons learned from Bennett Dam, the likelihood of such impacts deserve more attention.

-RESPONSE: This comment recommends expanding the scope of the assessment to include direct effects on terrestrial plants and wildlife habitat.
+EPA RESPONSE: This comment recommends expanding the scope of the assessment to include direct effects on terrestrial plants and wildlife habitat.
 The scope was set during the planning and problem formulation processes to encompass the expressed concerns of the Alaska Native organizations that asked the Agency to address potential mining in the Bristol Bay watershed, as well as the needs of the Agency's decision makers.
 This scoping process is in keeping with the Guidelines for Ecological Risk Assessment (USEPA 1998).
 The commenter may be more familiar with Environmental Impact Statements, which are full disclosure documents and therefore are more broadly focused.
+WHITNEY RESPONSE: The reasons for not including direct impacts on wildlife given here do not align with statements provided by Natives that impacts on wildlife are more important than impacts on salmon (page 5-77 in first draft).
+The reason(s) for not including wildlife should be consistent.
+I can't help but wonder if the Alaska Native organizations are not interested in direct impacts to wildlife.
+While living in Alaska I recall that a variety of birds and mammals and their parts were are still are important for nutrition, warmth, adornment and trade.
+For example ermine and short tailed weasels are used in a variety of ways on ceremonial dress.